 Perform range checking before indexing into an array.
 In the interest of speed and efficiency, range checking only needs to be done when it cannot be statically shown that an access outside of the array cannot occur.

 When performing random access by indexing, follow the guidance of clause 6.9.2.
-When performing other forms of random access, follow the guidance of clause 6.12.2.
-(Define random access in clause 3 or 4)
+When performing other forms of random access, follow the guidance of clause 6.12.2. )

 Use static analysis tools to detect buffer boundary violations.